-Place the letters in alphabetical order by last name.
+Place the letters received before the vote of the Executive Committee in alphabetical order by last name.
 Make note in the upper right-hand corner of the first page of each letter whether the department or candidate nominated the letter writer.
 This notation should match the information provided on Summary of Reviewers.

-All solicited letters received must be included in the candidate's dossier.
+All solicited letters received before the Executive Committee review has begun must be included in the candidate's dossier.
+Any solicited letter received after the Executive Committee vote will be placed in Supplementary Materials.
 A short version of the reviewer's CV is to be included behind each letter.